[Rev. 1/24/2023 3:51:13 PM--2022R1]

 ARTICLE V - Elections

-3. On the Tuesday after the first Monday in November 2004, and at each successive interval of 4 years, there must be elected by the registered voters of the City, at the general election, Council Members to represent the first, third and fifth wards and a City Attorney, all of whom hold office for a term of 4 years and until their successors have been elected and qualified.
+1. On the Tuesday after the first Monday in November 2004, and at each successive interval of 4 years, there must be elected, at the general election, Council Members to represent the first, third and fifth wards and a City Attorney, all of whom hold office for a term of 4 years and until their successors have been elected and qualified.

-5. On the Tuesday after the first Monday in November 2006, and at each successive interval of 4 years, there must be elected by the registered voters of the City, at the general election, Council Members to represent the second and fourth wards and a Mayor, all of whom hold office for a term of 4 years and until their successors have been elected and qualified.
+2. On the Tuesday after the first Monday in November 2006, and at each successive interval of 4 years, there must be elected, at the general election, Council Members to represent the second and fourth wards and a Mayor, all of whom hold office for a term of 4 years and until their successors have been elected and qualified.

-6. On the Tuesday after the first Monday in November 2006, and at each successive interval of 6 years, there must be elected by the registered voters of the City, at the general election, a Municipal Judge for Department 2, who holds office for a term of 6 years and until his or her successor has been elected and qualified.
+3. On the Tuesday after the first Monday in November 2006, and at each successive interval of 6 years, there must be elected, at the general election, a Municipal Judge for Department 2, who holds office for a term of 6 years and until his or her successor has been elected and qualified.

-7. On the Tuesday after the first Monday in November 2008, and at each successive interval of 6 years, there must be elected by the registered voters of the City, at the general election, a Municipal Judge for Department 1, who holds office for a term of 6 years and until his or her successor has been elected and qualified.
+4. On the Tuesday after the first Monday in November 2008, and at each successive interval of 6 years, there must be elected, at the general election, a Municipal Judge for Department 1, who holds office for a term of 6 years and until his or her successor has been elected and qualified.

-1. All elections held pursuant to this Charter must be governed by the provisions of the election laws of this State so far as such laws can be made applicable and are not inconsistent herewith.
+(b) All other provisions of the election laws of this State, so far as those laws can be made applicable and are not inconsistent with the provisions of this Charter.

 2. The conduct of all elections must be under the control of the City Council.
 For the conduct of elections, for the prevention of fraud in elections, and for the recount of ballots in cases of doubt or fraud, the City Council shall adopt by ordinance all regulations which it considers desirable and consistent with law and this Charter.